 Sarah Murnaghan, a 10-year-old from the Philadelphia area who had two adult-lung transplants after her parents sued to change national rules regarding organ donations, underwent surgery on July 2 to repair her diaphragm.

-Diaphragm function is controlled by the phrenic nerve (located in the neck region), injury to which can occur from surgery in the neck and chest.
-Customarily, treatment options for phrenic nerve injury have been limited to either nonsurgical therapy or diaphragm plication (a surgery which pulls the diaphragm down to provide greater volume for lung expansion), neither of which attempts to restore normal function to the paralyzed diaphragm.
+Diaphragm function is controlled by the phrenic nerve (located in the neck region), an injury that can occur from surgery in the neck and chest.
+Customarily, treatment options for phrenic nerve injury have been limited to either nonsurgical therapy or diaphragm plication (a surgery that pulls the diaphragm down to provide greater volume for lung expansion), neither of which attempts to restore normal function to the paralyzed diaphragm.